a.k.a. IE, MIE, MSI, MSIE, Microsoft's Web browser

 A popular Web browser produced by Microsoft.
-Internet Explorer was first released after the Netscape browser had already gained market share.
-At that time, it supported many of the original Netscape HTMLextensions (as well as some of its own, such as bgsound.src, which allows a sound file to load automatically when a Web page is accessed).
+Internet Explorer was first released back in the day after the Netscape browser had already gained market share.
+At that time in 1995, it supported many of the original Netscape HTML extensions (as well as some of its own, such as bgsound.src, which allowed a sound file to load automatically when a Web page is accessed).
 There are now many versions of IE, and each one strives to offer more bells-and-whistles than the previous (which can become annoying because you finally get to know one interface and then it changes).
 Nonetheless, IE can grow on you, and it remains one of the most widely used browsers.

-Microsoft is currently being sued by the U.S. Department of Justice for violating antitrust regulations because it bundled IE with the Windowsoperating system, gaining a competitive advantage in the browser market (since Windows had already attained critical mass).
+Microsoft was sued by the U.S. Department of Justice for violating antitrust regulations because it bundled IE with the Windows operating system, gaining a competitive advantage in the browser market (since Windows had already attained critical mass).
 For details on that trial, visit the Wikipedia link below.